CARTAvis/carta-controller/docs/src/ubuntu_focal_instructions.rst

     sudo apt-get install carta-backend-beta

     # Install additional packages
-    sudo apt-get install nginx g++ mongodb make nodejs npm
+    sudo apt-get install nginx g++ mongodb make nodejs npm libpam0g-dev

 Set up directories and permissions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Ensure that all users who should have access to CARTA belong to a group that identifies them (assumed here to be called ``carta-users``).
-Also ensure that LDAP has been set up correctly.

 .. code-block:: shell

     # create a 'carta' user to run the controller
     sudo adduser --system --no-create-home --shell=/bin/bash --group carta

+    # add 'carta' user to the shadow group (required for PAM authentication)
+    sudo usermod -a -G shadow carta

     # log directory owned by carta
     sudo mkdir -p /var/log/carta